cheng-hsiang-chiu/ECE5960-Physical-Design-Algorithm/PA1/README.md

 ```

 ## Run
-To run the executable, please follow the instructions below in the folder `build`.
+To run the executable, please follow the instructions below.
 Change the input files and output files according to your needs.
 ```
 cd build